srrathi/blog/src/posts/send-custom-events-to-firebase.md

 date: 11/09/2020
 tags: [Google Analytics, AJAX]
 ---

-With the help of this article you will be able to send custom events

-*This is for education purposes only.*
+***This information is for educational purposes only.***

-This method is used by browser add-ons to track user events as they are not allowed to have third party scripts in their source code
+This method is used by browser add-ons to track user events as they are not allowed to have third party scripts in their source code.

-The code for doing so is follows
+The code for doing so is follows:

 ```
 let hitGA = () => {